-- 1. The University encourages the discovery and development of original works and dissemination of knowledge as part of its academic mission. - 2.
-The University recognizes that the development of original works and the rights to, benefits from, and responsibilities for these works may arise from a variety of efforts. - 3.
+- 1. The University encourages discovering and developing original works and the dissemination of knowledge as part of its academic mission. - 2.
+The University recognizes that the development of original works and the rights to, benefits from, and responsibilities for these works may arise from various efforts. - 3.
 The University recognizes that ownership and benefit from intellectual property may be multifaceted and strives to ensure appropriate benefits to all contributors.